CodheadClub/AwesomeResources/README.md

 - Fork the repository, look at the markdown and understand it.
 - Make your changes and double check that nothing is broken.
+- Ensure all links are valid and preferably use HTTPS instead of HTTP.
 - Make a pull request and request a review from the The Codhead Club team.

+> **Note:** This repository uses an automated link checker that runs twice a week to ensure all resources remain accessible.
+If a broken or insecure link is found, an issue will be automatically created for review.

 You can also [jump straight in with VS Code for Github](https://github.dev/CodheadClub/AwesomeResources) and request to make changes.
 See [here](https://docs.github.com/en/codespaces/developing-in-codespaces/web-based-editor) for more info.